A real-time inventory management system ensures instant data collection, processing, and sharing capabilities.

 2. Barcode and UDI scanners

 Automatic UDI scanners help trace the movement of products.
 They can scan RFID tags, barcodes, and other UDIs.
-The scanned data and the item's location information are sent to a server instantaneously.
+The scanned data and the item's location information are sent to a server instantaneously, supporting agile decision-making by providing real-time updates on inventory levels.

 3. Network

-A network is usually implemented by using WiFi routers and wired connections.
-The other popular technologies for developing a network of devices are Bluetooth, cellular network, and near-field communication (NFC).
+A network is usually implemented using WiFi routers and wired connections.
+Other popular technologies for developing a network of devices are Bluetooth, cellular networks, and near-field communication (NFC).

 If several networks are connected in a warehouse, it's advisable to implement a network getaway.
-It is responsible for device authentication and traffic routing.
+It is responsible for device authentication and traffic routing, ensuring predictable order cycles and reducing supply chain disruptions caused by network failures.

 4. Edge computing